 Post-project monitoring shall be conducted to confirm the total area of vegetation and sediment management and removal, the area of each type of activity, and whether any impacts described in Order section IX.B.1 occurred.

-Medium and high tier:
+Medium and high tier projects:

-All monitoring shall be conducted by a qualified monitor familiar with Order conditions to ensure implementation of best management practices and protection of water quality.

 The Discharger shall collect any necessary data before and after work at each individual activity location to compare pre- and post-project conditions to the quantifiable performance standards.

-Post-project monitoring shall quantify the amount of vegetation or sediment removed or impacted and if any avoidance measures described in Order section IX.B.11.l were incorporated.
+Post-project monitoring shall quantify the amount of vegetation or sediment removed or impacted and if any avoidance measures described in Order sections VIII.A.3.a through VIII.A.3.c, VIII.C.4.a through VIII.C.4.e, or IX.B.11.l were incorporated.

 Project areas shall be visually inspected for at least one rainy season following completion of vegetation management or removal activities to ensure that maintenance activities are not causing excessive erosion or other water quality problems.
-Channel geomorphology shall be evaluated, including an assessment of the formation or propagation of knickpoints within the channel and an assessment of any accumulation of sediment in waters of the state adjacent to the project areas.
+Channel geomorphology shall be evaluated, including an assessment of the formation or propagation of knickpoints within the channel and an assessment of any accumulation of sediment in surface waters of the state adjacent to the project areas.
 If excessive erosion or other water quality problems are observed, monitoring shall continue until the project is no longer causing excessive erosion, stream instability, or other water quality problems.

 The Discharger shall conduct any additional monitoring necessary to ensure that work was conducted in accordance with the compliant activity-specific plans and that vegetation or sediment removal or maintenance targets were not exceeded.